chaggysen/SimplePendulum/README.md

 **Request Body**:
 - `theta0`: Initial angular displacement in radians.
-- `l`: Length of the pendulum in meters.
+- `length`: Length of the pendulum in meters.

 **Response**: "Configured successfully."